KULeuven-MICAS/zigzag/inputs/examples/hardware/README.md

 # Example HW settings

 ## General introduction
-In this repository, we have modeled 5 well-known DNN accelerators, which are Ascend [1], Edge TPU [2], Meta prototype [3], Tesla NPU [4], and TPU [5], for our depth-first scheduling research.
+In this repository, we have modeled 5 well-known DNN accelerators, which are Meta prototype [1], TPU [2], Edge TPU [3], Ascend [4], Tesla NPU [5], and, for our depth-first scheduling research.
 To make a fair and relevant comparison, we normalized all of them to have 1024 MACs and maximally 2MB global buffer (GB) but kept their spatial unrolling and local buffer settings, as shown in Table I Idx 1/3/5/7/9.
 Besides, we constructed a variant of every normalized architecture (by changing its on-chip memory hierarchy), denoted with ‘DF’ in the